Flexible Multimodal Text

 - University student codes of conduct.
 They cover a range of inappropriate behaviors so the syllabus doesn’t have to outline them.

-Hyperlinks can also be used within a document, in a table of contents, to link a list of items to their location later in the document.
-Oklahoma City University has a series of instructional technology videos for faculty, and “Adding Internal Document Links in Microsoft Word” guides users through a two step process: 1) Insert a bookmark where you want the link to take your reader.
+Hyperlinks can be used internally within a document too.
+For instance, a table of contents can link to items later in the document.
+Oklahoma City University has a series of instructional technology videos for faculty, including “Adding Internal Document Links in Microsoft Word” that guides users through a two step process: 1) Insert a bookmark where you want the link to take your reader.
 2) Insert a hyperlink within the table of contents that links to that marked location.
+These internal hyperlinks make documents more navigable.